Toritark/toritark-mobile-app/README.md

 A language learning application that helps users learn languages through text stories.

+## This app is no longer maintained

+I've decided to implement a PWA instead of native app.
+Read the story [in our blog](https://toritark.com/en/blog/google-play-banned-us-before-launch-a-ghost-from-10-years-ago-pushed-me-to-pwa) or [in my LinkedIn](https://www.linkedin.com/posts/artem-smirnov-at-labster_pwa-composemultiplatform-androiddev-activity-7338756082753753088-EgSg).

+Feel free to use a [new PWA](https://toritark.com).
+It's not open-source yet, unfortunately.

 <img src="img/badge/made-in-eu.jpg" height="40x" /> <img src="img/badge/made-in-estonia.jpg" height="40x" />